ElectricRCAircraftGuy/eRCaGuy_PPM_Writer/README.md

 Readme Written: 2 July 2015
 last updated: 13 Aug.
 2015

-#License: GPLv3 or later (ignore whatever the files say; it is GPLv3)
+##License: GPLv3 or later (ignore whatever the files say; it is GPLv3)
+-I'll correct the license in the files later.

 **Instructions**